kukaiN/EasyTrainer_Wasabi_addon/README.md

 # Instructions:

-1. Downloading Derrian's Easy trainer:
+1. Download Derrian's Easy trainer to your perfered location:
-   You can get the latest dev version with:
+   Go to your perferred location, type cmd in the folder address bar, get the latest dev version with:
 ```
 git clone -b dev https://github.com/derrian-distro/LoRA_Easy_Training_Scripts
 ```